 The fee to register for FAST is $43.
 If a family cannot afford to pay the fee, email Alberto Duarte in the business office at firstname.lastname@example.org for assistance.

 No. Decisions regarding admission to the school and eligibility for flexible tuition are made independently of one another.
 The admission committee decides on a student’s admissibility without regard to flexible tuition.
 Once the admission decision has been made, a student’s flexible tuition application is activated by the Flexible Tuition Committee, which determines how best to allocate the flexible tuition available for new students in any given year.

 In addition to the percentage of tuition covered by flexible tuition, the flexible tuition package includes partial coverage of fees and some of the other necessary expenses associated with a student’s educational success.
 For middle and upper school students, bus service is available following several predetermined routes.
 Students who plan to register for the school’s bus service may receive a discount on bus fees in accordance with their flexible tuition award.

-Is the cost for After Care, After School Enrichment, and Vacation Programs at the elementary school included in tuition?
+Is the cost of After Care, After School Enrichment, and Vacation Programs at the elementary school supported by the flexible tuition program?

-No. Families who opt to have their children attend After Care, After School Enrichment, or Vacation Programs will do so at an additional cost.
-Students receiving flexible tuition are offered a discount for these programs equal to the percentage of their flexible tuition award.
+Yes, although families who opt to have their children attend After Care, After School Enrichment, or Vacation Programs will do so at an additional cost, students receiving flexible tuition are offered a discount for these programs equal to the percentage of their flexible tuition award.